 Based on the authority given by the paragraphs (2) and (3) of Article 11 of the Savings Deposit Insurance and Financial Stability Fund Law No. 32/2009, the Bank collects premiums on savings deposits subject to insurance premiums every three months, based on premium rates determined within the framework of the "Notification on Collection Procedures and Principles for the Savings Deposit Insurance Premiums".
 With the "Amendment Notification" published in the Official Gazette No. 140 dated 26.09.2018, the savings deposit insurance premium rate for all banks was changed to 0.125 percent of the total of the deposits subject to insurance.
-In 2022, the total amount of TRY - FX investments made by banks to the SDIFSF was 327,339,632 TRY.
-While the total of these investments in TRY currency was 64,038,833 and the total in FX was 263,300,799 TRY.
+In 2023, the total amount of TRY - FX investments made annually by banks to the SDIFSF amounted to 574,735,048 TRY, while TRY-denominated investments amounted to 84,944,739 TRY and FX-denominated investments amounted to 489,790,309 TRY.